tonatona-project/tonatona/README.md

 ## What is Tonatona?

-Tonatona is **meta** web application framework.
-It handles lots of boring tasks that are needed for real-world web development such as reading in values defined in environment variables, setting up logging, sending emails, accessing databases, etc.
+Tonatona is a **meta** application framework.
+It handles lots of boring tasks that are needed for real-world development such as reading in values defined in environment variables, setting up logging, sending emails, accessing databases, etc.

-Tonatona **does not** provide the core functionalities of web applications, such as routing, request parsing, response building, etc.  Instead, you can use Tonatona with your favorite web framework.
-Tonatona should work with Servant, Spock, Yesod, and others.
+Tonatona can also be used with your favorite web framework as a meta web application framework.
+Tonatona **does not** provide the core functionalities of web applications, such as routing, request parsing, response building, etc.
+Instead, you can use plugins like `tonatona-servant`, `tonatona-spock`, or `tonatona-yesod` to work with your favorite web framework.

 Tonatona provides a plugin architecture so that anyone can add plugins implementing arbitrary functionality.
 This repository contains many standard